ayushishri04/capgemini/README.md

-I have made this repository to store every assessments i have done for capgemini training
+I have made this repository to store every assessments and projects i have done for capgemini training